sobolevn/git-secret/_posts/2019-02-10-git-secret-init.md

 ## DESCRIPTION
-`git-secret-init` should be run inside a `git` repo. `git-secret-init` is the first command to be run, until the git-secret repository is inited other commands are unavailable.
+`git-secret-init` should be run inside a `git` repo to set up the .gitsecret directory and initialize the repo for git-secret.
+Until repository is initialized with `git secret init`, all other `git-secret` commands are unavailable.

+(See [git-secret(7)](http://git-secret.io/git-secret) for information about renaming the .gitsecret folder using the SECRETS_DIR environment variable.

 ## OPTIONS